Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 The Epson HX-20: for Business on the Move

-Considered to be the world's first mobile computer, the HX-20 came from a company better known for its printers (which Epson had been producing for 20 years).
-The HX-20 was first a...
+Considered to be the world's first true mobile computer, the HX-20 came from a company better known for the printers which it had been producing for 20 years.
+The HX-20 was first announced in 1981 but...

 Qume advert thumbnail